 You’re filing for divorce, or you’ve been filed on.
 It’s all so confusing!
-First things first—what documents do you need to have on hand to get started?
+First things first is making sense of divorce paperwork and the documents you need to have on hand to get started.

 If you want to file for a divorce (in California it’s called a Dissolution of Marriage), the first bit of divorce paperwork you will need is a Petition for Dissolution of Marriage, which must be filed and served with a Summons.
 A summons is a formal legal notice to the other marital partner that a court action has been initiated involving the marriage.
 If you have minor children from the marriage, another form called Declaration Under Uniform Child Custody Jurisdiction Enforcement Act (FL-105) is necessary.